Clifton Heights, Pennsylvania

 Clifton Heights is a borough in Delaware County, Pennsylvania, United States, located on Darby Creek 5 mi west of downtown Philadelphia.
-As of the 2010 census the population was 6,652.
+As of the 2020 census, the population was 6,863.

 History

+The demographics of the greater Delaware Valley were significantly impacted by European colonization.
+By 1754, Native American populations in this region had been significantly displaced, however various uprisings of Native Americans were common throughout the region.

+According to historian Freas B. Snyder, settlers set up a large tin kettle at a high point on what is now Oak Avenue, between Baltimore Avenue and Springfield Road.
+When hostile Indians were moving through the area, an alert would be sounded by banging on the tin kettle.
+This high point was called "Tin Kettle Hill" and would become a landmark used in three-point calculation surveying, along with a point in Central Philadelphia and a point on the Delaware River to the south.

+The high point, Tin Kettle Hill, is believed to be the origin of "Heights" in the borough's name.

+In 1839, Thomas Kent settled in the area and established the J. and T. Kent Company, which manufactured carpet yarn.
+The company's workers built houses throughout Clifton Heights, surrounding the Kent Mills factory.
+The original factory building and many of the millworker houses still exist today.

+In the early 1950s, Clifton Precision, a defense contractor, built a factory in Clifton Heights, designed by architect Nathan Cronheim.
+Completed in 1955, the company designed and manufactured motors and other electronic components out of the location.
+The company was later acquired by Litton Industries and operated until the late 1990s, when the property was sold and converted into offices and warehouse space.

 The population of the borough was 1,820 in 1890, 3,155 in 1910, and reached a maximum of 10,268 in 1960.

 Clifton Heights is the birthplace of the glam rock band Cinderella.
-Clifton Heights is the home of Rosati Water Ice, the first Italian ice company in the US.
+Clifton Heights is the home of Rosati Water Ice, the nation's first Italian ice company, and the Slinky toy.

 Geography

 Clifton Heights is located in eastern Delaware County at 39°55′45″N 75°17′45″W (39.929062, -75.295760).
 It is bordered to the northeast by the borough of Lansdowne, to the southeast by the borough of Aldan, and to the west, north, and southeast by Upper Darby Township.

 Clifton Heights is bordered by Darby Creek to the west.